 Reporting on magnetic media.
-If you are the employer and you file 250 or more Forms 8027, you must file the returns on magnetic media (or electronically).
+If you are the employer and you file 250 or more Forms 8027, you must file the returns electronically or magnetically.
 For details, see Regulations section 301.6011-2.

 Specifications for filing.
-See Regulations Section 301:0011-2.
-Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, Magnetically or Electronically.
-This publication provides instructions on how to file and how to request a waiver from magnetic media reporting because of undue hardship.
-To obtain a copy of Publication 1239, visit the IRS website at www.irs.gov or call 1-800-TAX-FORM (1-800-829-3676).
+See Rev. Proc.
+2006-29, for specifications for filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, electronically or magnetically.
+This revenue procedure provides instructions on how to file and how to request a waiver from magnetic media reporting because of undue hardship.
+You can find Rev. Proc.
+2006-29, 2006-27 I.R.B.
+13 at www.irs.gov/pub/irs-irbs/irb06-27.pdf.